 What is an x-ray?

-An X-ray uses a small amount of radiation to create images of your bones and internal organs.
+An X-ray uses a small amount of radiation to make images of your bones and internal organs.
 X-rays are most often used to detect bone or joint problems, or to check the heart and lungs (chest X-ray).
+They are also used to check for calcifications in your body, such as renal stones.
+You may also have an X-ray to check for problems in the bowel such as an obstruction or free air in the abdomen.
+X-rays are also used to look for a foreign body, such as metal.
+This can be from trauma or a swallowed object.

 Tell the technologist if you: